Funding & Cost Overview

 The cost and funding for the student’s first three years of undergraduate study at Texas A&M University is entirely through the student’s undergraduate program.
 Refer to the SBS Tuition Calculator for an estimate of undergraduate tuition and required fees.
 Consult your undergraduate department for funding opportunities.

-Refer to the Cost (hyperlink to MIA 5-YR Cost page) & Funding (hyperlink to MIA 5-YR Funding page) pages for additional information.
+Refer to the Cost & Funding pages for additional information.

 Tips for Funding your Education